caoimhejyoti/team-profile-creator/README.md

-COMPLETE! - GIVEN a command-line application that accepts user input COMPLETE! - WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input WHEN I click on an email address in the HTML
-THEN my default email program opens and populates the TO field of the email with the address WHEN I click on the GitHub username
-THEN that GitHub profile opens in a new tab
-WHEN I start the application
+COMPLETE! - GIVEN a command-line application that accepts user input COMPLETE! - WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input COMPLETE! - WHEN I click on an email address in the HTML COMPLETE! - THEN my default email program opens and populates the TO field of the email with the address COMPLETE! - WHEN I click on the GitHub username COMPLETE! - THEN that GitHub profile opens in a new tab WHEN I start the application
 COMPLETE! - THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number COMPLETE!- WHEN I enter the team manager’s name, employee ID, email address, and office number